-This list is only a jumping-off point to help broaden your perspective and reading list.
+This list is only a jumping-off point to give you a place to start, but these books by Jewish authors promise to inspire, captivate, and leave a lasting impression on anyone who picks them up.
 There is a lot of variety here, plus books are organized into categories, so hopefully, you will find and enjoy a new book!

 If you’re interested in taking direct action to support the Jewish community, we recommend checking out American Jewish Committee.
 Don’t forget to do your diligence and support groups local to you if possible.